Make a Freedom of Information request

 How can I make a request?

-You can make a Freedom of Information (FOI) request by filling in the form below:
+You can make a Freedom of Information (FOI) request by completing our online FOI request form.

 What do I need to know before applying?

 - Be in writing (including email, letter, fax, or electronic form)

 - Include your full name

 - Include your address for correspondence (a phone number or email address is also useful if we need to clarify your request)